• About

 • Make sure to remove the pits from the dates.
 If the dates you have on hand are pitted, then they should have a hard pit inside.
 These need to be removed before blending the dates.

 • There are many types of dates.
-This recipe uses Medjool dates, however, other dates can be substituted.
+This recipe uses Medjool dates; however, other dates can be substituted.

 • Soak Medjool dates for 5 minutes if they are overly dry.
 You can tell a date is overly dry when it's difficult to remove the pit in the center.
 If this is the case, soak the dates for 5 minutes.
 Drain the liquid from the dates.
-Pat the dates dry prior to adding them to the food processor.
+Pat the dates dry before adding them to the food processor.

 • Don't worry if the blended mixture has a "grainy" look.
 As long as the dates are soft, the mixture will get sticky when you mix in the dark chocolate by hand.